Frequently Asked Questions – FAQ’s

 Where can I find the abstracts?

-All Annual Scientific Meeting speakers should visit the Speaker Ready Room located in the Registration Office of Bally’s Las Vegas to provide their PowerPoint presentations to the AV Tech via CD or USB Flash Drive (i.e., memory stick).
-The Speaker Ready Room will be open beginning Friday, November 2nd.
+All Annual Scientific Meeting speakers should visit the Speaker Ready Room to provide their PowerPoint presentations to the AV Tech via CD or USB Flash Drive (i.e., memory stick).
+The Speaker Ready Room will be open beginning Friday of the Meeting.
 Scientific Session presenters will be provided a schedule for the Speaker Ready Room.
 Please refer to the Platform Guidelines for more information.

-Yes, you should plan to check in at the main Meeting registration desk.
-Then proceed to the Gold Ballroom to set up your Poster on Saturday, November 3rd between 1:00 pm and 3:00 pm.
+Yes, you should plan to check in at the ASC Registration Desk.
+Then proceed to the Ballroom to set up your Poster on Saturday between 1:00 PM and 3:00 PM.
 Please refer to the Poster Guidelines for more information.

 How do I collect my CME/CMLE/SAM credits for the Meeting?

-Please visit the Cyber Café or use your personal computer to claim all Credits through the link on the ASC Annual Scientific Meeting Web site.
-The process for claiming credits and printing a certificate for the Meeting must be completed no later than February 28, 2013.
+Visit the Cyber Café or use your personal computer to claim all Credits through the link on the ASC Annual Scientific Meeting Web site.
+The process for claiming credits and printing a certificate for the Meeting must be completed within 90 days of the Meeting.
 There will be no printers available at the Cyber Café.
 However, you are able to complete Self-Assessment Modules (SAMs) and email or print your certificate(s) at a later date.

 Does the ASC provide recordings of any Live sessions at the Annual Scientific Meeting?

-Yes, attendees (at a discounted rate) and non-attendees can purchase a package of the scientific sessions and other individual session recordings to bring back to their institutions/labs for continuing education credits.
-Visit the ASC Web site and view what you can start purchasing on site in Las Vegas.
-There will be an order form in your meeting bags, as well as a table set-up onsite in the registration area
+Yes, attendees and non-attendees can purchase a package of the scientific sessions and other individual session recordings to bring back to their institutions or laboratories for continuing education credits.
+ASC Meeting Attendees will receive a discount on the recordings of the meeting.
+There will be an order form in your meeting bags, as well as a table set-up onsite in the registration area.
+The ASC Web site will have details closer to Meeting dates.

 Can I get copies of the slide presentations?